How do I meet my Christ at the Core (CATC) requirements?

 - Oral Communication – met through COMM 101 Public Speaking (2 hours) or COMM 252 Argumentation and Debate (4 hours).
 Students may also meet this requirement by passing the speech competency exam, offered through the communication department; information on how to take the speech competency exam will be sent to you during the fall semester.
 This requirement does not have to be met your first semester.
 Visit for more information and contact the communication department with questions.

-- Foreign Language – met through finishing a 4-credit Wheaton College language course at the Intermediate level or through examination or transfer credit.
-Visit Speech Competency for additional details regarding language course placement and alternate ways of meeting the language competency requirement.
+- Modern and Classical Languages – met through finishing a 4-credit Wheaton College language course at the Intermediate level or through examination or transfer credit.
+Visit for additional details regarding language course placement and alternate ways of meeting the language competency requirement.
+Not sure what language to study?
+Check out this Modern and Classical Languages Matrix to determine what language might fit well with your major.
 Questions about the language competency requirement can be addressed to the Department of Modern and Classical Languages.

 - Wellness – met through taking AHS 101, Wellness (2 hours).
 Visit for information about meeting this requirement through the Wellness Competency Exam.
 Questions about the Wellness Competency Exam can be directed to the applied health science department.